 OneSearch provides a fast, streamlined search of 50 databases and the Library catalog through a single search box.
 It searches for multiple types of library resources including scholarly articles, books, reviews, images and more.
 It does not search every database that the HS/HSL has access to.

-PEDro is a free database of over 34,000 randomised trials, systematic reviews and clinical practice guidelines in physiotherapy.
+PEDro is a free database of over 34,000 randomized trials, systematic reviews and clinical practice guidelines in physiotherapy.
 For each trial, review or guideline, PEDro provides the citation details, the abstract and a link to the full text, where possible.
 All trials on PEDro are independently assessed for quality.
 These quality ratings are used to quickly guide users to trials that are more likely to be valid and to contain sufficient information to guide clinical practice

 The Published International Literature on Traumatic Stress (PILOTS) Database is an electronic index to the worldwide literature on PTSD and other mental health consequences of exposure to traumatic events.
 It attempts to include all publications relevant to PTSD and other forms of traumatic stress, whatever their origin without disciplinary, linguistic, or geographic limitations.